 We are continually improving our platform with new functions to enhance your learning experience at openSAP.
 If a function is flagged as beta:

 We depend on your feedback to further improve new functions, so please create a Helpdesk ticket to inform us about errors.
 In the ticket, please provide details including the browser and browser version you are using.
-As a workaround, please continue by trying another browser (such as Google Chrome or Firefox, if the functions do not work with Internet Explorer, for example).
+As a workaround, please continue by trying another browser (such as Google Chrome or Firefox).

-We strongly recommend that you always use the latest browser versions for Google Chrome, Firefox, Safari, and especially Internet Explorer.
-Internet Explorer prior to version 10 is not supported.
+We strongly recommend that you always use the latest browser versions for Google Chrome, Firefox, Safari, and MS Edge.
+We do not recommend using Internet Explorer.

 Our safety features (such as realtime recording) for the weekly assignments and final exams can’t be performed if you are using an old browser version.